Inside: Day of the dead activities, crafts, videos, and lesson plans for the Spanish classroom.

 Día de Muertos

-Día de Muertos (English – this is a 53-minute film from PBS that explores Día de Muertos on a more in-depth level.
-“In contrast to all the glamorous fanfare Dia de los Muertos now receives, Artbound offers a more intimate look at this ritual through the story of artist Ofelia Esparza, who continues the tradition of building altars to remember the dead.
-Journey with her as she travels back to Mexico in search of her ancestral roots.”)
+From their site: “In contrast to all the glamorous fanfare Dia de los Muertos now receives, Artbound offers a more intimate look at this ritual through the story of artist Ofelia Esparza, who continues the tradition of building altars to remember the dead.
+Journey with her as she travels back to Mexico in search of her ancestral roots.”

 10 Datos Interesantes del Día de Muertos (Spanish):